Wireless-Neural-Interface-Team/mea_editor/README.md

 4. Build the executable in currentfolder/dist : run in terminal `mea-editor-build`

 The executable will be in `dist/` (in the current directory).
-At the same time it creates a .spec file that can be deleted after build.